project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 requires re-writing swathes of code and hand-generating yet more routing tables.
 In the next part of the tutorial we'll make use of the automatic place-and-route features included in the Rig library to take care of this for us.
-So without further delay, lets proceeed to :ref:`part 05 <tutorial-05>`!
+So without further delay, let's proceed to :ref:`part 05 <tutorial-05>`!